Nitchaya-Reddy/COP5615-DOSP-Project-1/README.md

 # Message Types:

-*Start* – Initiates the computation with n, k, and the specified work unit size.
+*InitializeSearch* – Initiates the computation with n, k, and the specified work unit size.

-*WorkerReply* – Contains partial results from a worker.
+*PartialResults* – Contains partial results from a worker.

-*WorkerDone* – Indicates that a worker has completed its assigned task.
+*WorkerFinished* – Indicates that a worker has completed its assigned task.

-*Behavior:* Once all workers have completed, the boss sends the full list of results back to the main process.
+*Terminate:* Once all workers have completed, the boss sends the full list of results back to the main process.

 # Worker Actor